reubenmiller/go-c8y-cli/docs/_docs/shell-examples/output-data.md

 396735,10
 ```

-##### Reshaping data using custom names
+### Reshaping data using custom names

-The output data can also be reshapped by adding a name before the dot notation path in the format of:
+The output json can also be reshaped by adding a name before the dot notation path in the format of:
 `<alias>:<path>`

 For example renaming the id and name fields can be prefixed with `deviceId:` and `deviceName:` respectively.